cyclejs-community/component-combinators/notes/LessonsLearnt.md

   - helpers above or in a separate files if there are many
     - or if there are used by several components, in which they go in separate file at common ancestor level
+- construct the UI piece by piece
+  - side panel
+  - main panel
+    - three sections
+    - etc...
+  - i.e. do the structure first and then fill in the details
+    - what does the component do
+    - which state do I need
+- write components so that they are small and take care of a minimum of concerns

+# methodology
+- app shell
+  - initial state
+  - drivers, etc.
+  - configuration
+    - app sink names, etc.
+- recursive breakdown
+  - write the target breakdown
+    - final formula
+      - mix of components, ad-hoc and general component combinators
+    - specifications of components
+  - write the components
+    - identify component type from specs
+      - component?
+      - component combinator?
+        - component tree?
+        - children components?
+    - identify inputs from source
+    - identify outputs to sinks
+    - IF COMPONENT
+      - specify the reactive function as actions = f(events)
+        - identify the events
+        - identify the actions
+        - write the formula f for each sink
+          - identify state
+          - keep it local if possible
+          - keep it as close as possible to where it is used
+    - IF COMPONENT COMBINATOR
+      - specify inputs
+        - contracts
+          - settings, sources, others
+          - children components (type, slot, etc.)
+        - component tree vs. children components
+      - specify output
+        - specification how the children are reduced into sinks
+      - turn it into `m` and other combinators
+        - choose one of the three `m` patterns
+        - for each pattern, fill in the blank
+          - sinks reducing formula
+    - test vs. specifications
+    - refactor
+      - inject state above the component when shared by sibling, i.e. up to common ancestor